Loops

 Run in playground

-It is possible to declare and operate on multiple variables in for loop.
+It is possible to declare and operate on multiple variables in a for loop.
 Let’s write a program that prints the below sequence using multiple variable declarations.

 10 * 1 = 10